Get Involved

 Support

-This bill passed out of the Senate and recieved concurrence from the House.
-The next step is Governor Inslee's desk!
+This bill passed the Senate and the House.
+It now heads to Governor Inslee's desk.

 ---